WordPress/gutenberg/docs/getting-started/tutorial.md

 import { PanelBody, TextControl, ToggleControl } from '@wordpress/components';
 ```

-Then wrap the “Testing” message in the `PanelBody` component and set the `title` parameter to “Settings”.
+Then wrap the "Testing" message in the `PanelBody` component and set the `title` parameter to "Settings".
 Refer to the [component documentation](https://developer.wordpress.org/block-editor/reference-guides/components/panel/#panelbody) for additional parameter options.

 ```js
 export default function Edit() {